Rewzilla/c-debugging-tips/howto/asan.md

 ==1072==ABORTING
 ```

-There is quite a lot of information here, but we can mostly ignore the bottom halg.
+There is quite a lot of information here, but we can mostly ignore the bottom half.
 The most important piece for understanding our bug is right at the top:

 ```
 ==1072==ERROR: AddressSanitizer: heap-buffer-overflow on address 0x6040000000b8 at pc 0x564fcf842f16 bp 0x7fffef0d5f80 sp 0x7fffef0d5f78